microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/networkaccess-forwardingprofile-post-policies.md

 ---
 title: "Create policyLink"
-description: "Create a new policy Link object, this operation can be used to modify the association between a forwarding policy and a forwarding profile"
+description: "Create a new policy link object to modify the association between a forwarding policy and a forwarding profile.
+This operation enables the adjustment of the association between the two entities within the tenant."
 author: Moti-ba
 ms.localizationpriority: medium
 ms.prod: identity-and-access